LibraryProjectGroup/library-project-backend/README.md

 The [.devcontainer](.devcontainer/) folder contains files for developing the backend in a [VS Code Container](https://code.visualstudio.com/docs/remote/containers).
 See installation and usage instructions at [code.visualstudio.com](https://code.visualstudio.com/docs/remote/containers).

-[docker-compose.yml](.devcontainer/docker-compose.yml) file contains a container for both the Express application as well as the dabatase.
-Database initialization is handled automatically on creation using the _\*.sql_ files in [sql/](./sql/) folder. [docker-compose.yml](.devcontainer/docker-compose.yml) contains also the database credentials for local development as environment variables.
-These must only be used for local development.

 <br>